You are listening to the Sean Hannity Radio Show Podcast.

 I didn't see the press release.

-Nobody asked me about, you know, I I was asked briefly about the press release, gave a comment.
+Nobody asked me about, you know, I was asked briefly about the press release, gave a comment.

-Isn't that mischief night?
+Isn't that Mischief Night?

-I don't what is oh, here it is.
+What is, oh, here it is.

 Wait a minute.

-I just got it actually.
+I just got it, actually.

 Breaking news just came in.